hantsy/building-restful-apis-with-springmvc-gitbook/testing.md

 2. Code the implementation, and run test again and again, untill the test get passed.
 3. Adjust the test to add more featurs, and refactor the codes, till all considerations are included.

-But some developers prefers writing codes firstly and then write tests for them, it is OK.
+But some developers prefer writing codes firstly and then write tests to verify them, it is OK.
 There is no policy to force you accept TDD.
-For a skilled developer, both can get production in work.
+For a skilled developer, both are productive in work.

 We have written some codes in the early posts, now it is time to add some test codes to show up how to test Spring components.